cehfisher/accessibility-talks/content/pages/about.md

 - We are using Zoom for our virtual meetings, which is live-stream to our YouTube channel.
 This live-stream will be converted to a video and posted to our channel archives.
 We are using a Creative Commons license, so you own your content, but you agree to let us post your content on your behalf.
 - Before speaking, we offer practice time to get used to the technology.
 This is optional, but we do need you to report to the room *10-15 minutes before your talk* to test the audio/video and fix any last-minute technical issues.
 You are not required to share your video.
 - The typical format is as follows: the speaker(s) is introduced by one of the hosts, the presenter/panelist speaks for 45 minutes or less, Q&A time from the audience, general wrap-up and done!
-- Note: we do offer AI generated live-captions during the event and manually edit the YouTube captions for the video post-event, for our hearing impaired audience members.
-We highly encourage our speakers to describe any visuals used during their presentation and to provide links to resources and slides, for our visually impaired audience members.
+- Note: we do offer AI-generated live-captions during the event and manually edit the YouTube captions for the video post-event, for our hearing-impaired audience members.
+We highly encourage our speakers to describe any visuals used during their presentation and to provide links to resources and slides, for our visually-impaired audience members.

 ##What We Need From You
 - First, we need to decide what month/day/time is open for you to present.
 We aim for mid-month, mid-week, mid-day (ET) to cover more time zones, but we can certainly be flexible!
 - Next, we need a title and a short description (3-4 sentences) of your presentation.
 If you have presented the talk before and you have a link to that event, that can be helpful.
 - If you have links in your presentation, please provide them as a separate file.
 This helps us with link accuracy during the event.
-- Headshot/avatar image of yourself
+- Headshot/avatar image of yourself/all speakers
 - Pronouns
 - Twitter, LinkedIn, or other way people can easily contact you directly
 - Lastly, please provide us a "fun fact" or two that you'd like to share with the group so people can get to know you a bit better!